 In this sense, to identify which products could be developed, the company adopted a strategy that nowadays composes the relationship with the client, within its business model.
-A bank of ideas was created based on the actual necessities and demands.
+A bank of ideas was created based on the actual necessities and demands, identified through consultation of doctors and dentists.
+The ideas are prioritized according to the following items: